madhavlab/wissap23.madhavlab.com/registration.md

 <!-- - ~~11:59 PM AOE (Anywhere-on-Earth) Saturday 8th April 2023~~ 9:59 PM UTC-0, Tusday 11th April 2023 - Registration closes -->
 - Saturday 12th August 2023 - Registration and Payment opens
-- 11:59 PM AOE (Anywhere-on-Earth), Friday 1st September 2023 - Early Bird Registration and Payment closes
+- 11:59 PM AOE (Anywhere-on-Earth), Friday 15th September 2023 - Early Bird Registration and Payment closes
-- 11:59 PM AOE (Anywhere-on-Earth), Friday 1st October 2023 - Late Registration and Payment closes
+- 11:59 PM AOE (Anywhere-on-Earth), Friday 15th October 2023 - Late Registration and Payment closes
 - 18th December 2023 - 21th December 2023 - WiSSAP 2023

 ## Costs

 The selected candidates shall have to pay the registration fee as per the following rates.
-Please note that this amount **covers** lunch and coffee breaks every day, welcome reception, banquet dinner and other event-related expenses.
+Please note that this amount **covers** lunch and coffee breaks every day, welcome reception, and other event-related expenses.
 Other than that, it does **not** include any substantial food provision (i.e., breakfast or dinner).
 Estimated cost for a standard meal in any of the student halls ranges between INR 60 to INR 75 as per the day-menu.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin-left:auto;margin-right:auto;}